 Mr. Brenner also learned at a very early age what freedom is all about.
 As a young boy, his hometown was liberated by the American soldiers and he personally felt the liberation from communism.
 As Bernhard moved to the United States and became a citizen, he also became eligible to serve his new country—doing so for two years with tremendous pride and respect.

 This shaped another key aspect of philanthropy: the need to take care of our Veterans.
 Mr. Brenner has a high regard for military personnel and loves welcoming returning armed service members home.
 Being a US Veteran himself, he has a deep connection to the sacrifices and dedication of these men, women and their families.

 We’re proud to be part of an organization that cares so deeply for their community, and continues to offer support where it’s needed.
-As we close the books on 2016 and look ahead to the new year, we celebrate the spirit of giving and generosity and encourage you to reach out within your own community however you can.
+As we reflect on this past year and look ahead to the next, we celebrate the spirit of giving and generosity and encourage you to reach out within your own community however you can.